tychusyuan/ThinkInEnglish/bigbang/bigbangs01e03.md

 "I've spiced the stew with cloves, pepper, and fennel seed"
 [^mead]: mead /miːd/ noun: mead ; an alcoholic drink of fermented honey and water. "the tavern stocks beer, cider, perry, and mead"

+it's a trap

+they're flanking[^flank] us
+[^flank]: flank /flaŋk/ verb gerund or present participle: flanking ; be on each or on one side of. "the three defendants stood in the dock, flanked by police officers" guard or strengthen (a military force or position) from the side.
+"the southern gate of the fortress is flanked by towers" attack down or from the sides, or rake with gunfire from the sides.
+"the ship went straight through the enemy fleet and flanked them"